laishawadhwa/Web3-Ethers-Playground/README.md

 This is a Node.js project in which we will explore the dynamics of ethers.js.

-You can also run this projetc in codesandbox by launching the sandbox [here](https://codesandbox.io/s/github/laishawadhwa/Web3-Ethers-playground)
+You can also run this project in codesandbox by launching the sandbox [here](https://codesandbox.io/s/github/laishawadhwa/Web3-Ethers-playground)

 We'll be starting with first copying .env.local to .env and updating the following constants PROVIDER_NETWORK=""
 ALCHEMY_KEY=""